-Fertilizer Canada represents the manufacturers, wholesale, and retail distributors of potash, nitrogen, phosphate, and sulphur fertilizer and related products.
+Fertilizer Canada represents the manufacturers, wholesale and retail distributors of potash, nitrogen, phosphate, and sulphur fertilizer and related products.
 Collectively, our members employ more than 12,000 Canadians and contribute over \$12 billion annually to the Canadian economy through advanced manufacturing, mining, and distribution facilities nationwide.

-Farmers across the country - whether in the Prairies, the Annapolis Valley, the British Columbia Interior, or the Niagara Peninsula - rely on our industry to help them meet a growing global demand for food and food products.
+Farmers across the country rely on our industry to help them meet a growing global demand for food and food products.
 Farmers from key trade partner countries, such as the United States, India and Brazil, do as well.
 Our industry relies on the transportation system, including freight rail, to meet this demand in turn.